 If this is the case then it has been shown (for example in Homer, P and O’Brien, RM (1988)) that polychorics more accurately estimate the correlation between pairs of categorical variables.
-Polychoric correlations are not estimated in SPSS but may be estimated using this syntax from R and incorporated into SPSS versions 16 and above.
+Polychoric correlations may be estimated in SPSS using a macro (Lorenzo-Seva and Ferrando, 2014) or by using this syntax from R and incorporated into SPSS versions 16 and above.
 In addition there is a SPSS macro, located in r_tetra.sps, that computes a single tetrachoric correlation located here.

 The polychoric correlations can then be typed into a correlation matrix which is entered using syntax into SPSS by inputting the correlation matrix directly rather than the raw data (Kinnear and Grar, 1999).
 An example correlation input file for four variables, V1, V2, V3 and V4, is given below.
 Column one identifies the rows as either containing sample sizes or correlations, column two contains the variable names, the remaining columns give the sample sizes and correlations for the four variables.

 N 20.0000000 20.0000000 20.0000000 20.0000000 CORR V1 1.0000000 .3360000 .1617943 -.1944917 CORR V2 .3360000 1.0000000 -.0763708 .1959513 CORR V3 .1617943 -.0763708 1.0000000 -.0093707 CORR V4 -.1944917 .1959513 -.0093707 1.0000000